- Percentage of income-managed people in the NT who are Aboriginal . More than 3/4 of those who managed to move off the scheme are non-Indigenous.

 The website of Concerned Australians has many great resources about the NT intervention.

 Bad aunty: The truth about the NT intervention and the case for an independent media

-This article, published by The Tracker magazine, is an extremely important historical document that exposes false reporting causing Aboriginal misery: A ministerial official posed as a community doctor and lied about paedophile rings and told all sorts of other lies to an ABC report, which helped trigger the intervention.
+This article, written by Chris Graham of The Tracker magazine, is an extremely important historical document that exposes false reporting causing Aboriginal misery: A ministerial official posed as a community doctor and lied about paedophile rings and told all sorts of other lies to an ABC report, which helped trigger the intervention.
 Many Aboriginal people believed this story.